-This fully-updated guide is packed with useful examples and case studies to help you understand the key aspects of being a charity treasurer.
+This fully-updated guide is packed with clear advice and useful tips that address the key aspects of being a charity treasurer or finance officer.

-- Getting to grips with the latest charity finance obligations including the the two new Charities SORPs.
+- Getting to grips with the latest charity finance obligations including Charity SORP.

 - VAT for charities: what applies to you, and what doesn’t.